d6t/d6tpipe/README.md

+# This library is no longer operational and maintained

 # Databolt Pipeline

 d6tpipe is a python library which makes it easier to exchange data files.
 It's like git for data!
 But better because you can include it in your data science code.